Captain-S0L0/serverutilities/README.md

 # serverutilities
 a collection of exploit fixes, commands, and other things for fabric mc

+DISCLAIMER: THIS MOD IS LIKELY GOING TO HAVE ISSUES.
+I AM NOT RESPONSIBLE FOR YOU BRICKING YOUR WORLD FROM USING IT.
+MAKE A BACKUP, PLEASE.

 This mod is not really intended to be an uber maintained project, it is more of a passion project for my minecraft server, Terrible Friends.
 Of course, if you have any bugs, PLEASE REPORT THEM!!!